 Assessment and Treatment of Low Back Pain – Falls Church, Virginia

-When a client presents with low back pain, you need to know how to properly assess the cause of the pain and to formulate effective treatment strategies.
+When a client presents with low back pain, you need to know how to properly assess the cause of the pain and formulate effective treatment strategies.

 This workshop covers the evaluation and treatment of some of the most common back pain conditions, including: